BiradarSiddhant02/Proxiss/README.md

 To use the inference script, you first need a dataset of embeddings and the corresponding text/words they represent.

-For a quick demonstration, you can download pre-computed embeddings and words:
+For a demonstration, you can download pre-computed embeddings and words:
 *   **Embeddings and words:** [https://www.kaggle.com/datasets/siddhantbiradar/proxi-live-inference-dataset](https://www.kaggle.com/datasets/siddhantbiradar/proxi-live-inference-dataset)

-Download the zip file and unzip it in a directory of your choice.
-The variety of words is relatively small but enough for a demo.
+Download the zip file and unzip it.

 ### 2. Run the Inference Script